-What you’ll need to make this Potato-Crusted Sautéed Sea Bass with Herb Butter Sauce:
+What you'll need to make this recipe:

-Full measurements and directions included in the printable recipe card below.
+Full ingredient list and measurements included in the printable recipe card below.

 Step by step instructions for this simple recipe:

 To begin, prepare your potatoes.
-Using a mandolin, very thinly slice 2-3 Yukon gold potatoes.
+Using a mandolin, very thinly slice 2-3 small Yukon gold potatoes.
 (I used the thinnest setting.)
 Rinse in a bowl of cold water and set aside to dry.

 Next, dry your sea bass fillets well with paper towels.
 Generously season the skin side of the fresh fish with salt and pepper.
 Turn over.
-Brush each fillet with a half tablespoon of clarified butter.
-Sprinkle the buttered flesh side with sea salt.

 Lay the potato slices across the sea bass fillet shingle-style, covering the entire flesh side of the fillet.
 Sprinkle the top of the potato slices with additional salt.
 Move the potato crusted fillet to the refrigerator for 30 minutes.

 After 30 minutes, heat a cast iron or nonstick skillet over medium-high heat.
 Add the 2 remaining tablespoons of clarified butter.
 Lay the fish fillets, potato side down, into the skillet.
 Leave undisturbed for 3-4 minutes.
-Use a fish spatula to carefully check the browning on the potatoes.
-You’ll want a deep golden brown before turning.
-Flip gently.
-Cook for an additional 3-4 minutes, until the fish is cooked through (internal temperature of 145 degrees).

 Remove fillets from the skillet and tent with foil.
 Wipe out your skillet and return to the burner over medium heat.
 Add 2 tablespoons of butter and melt.
-Add the tablespoon of fresh lemon juice and diced parsley, cooking for just a minute to heat everything through.
-Taste and add salt, if needed.

 Plate the sea bass skin-side down over wilted spinach.
 Pour butter sauce with herbs over each fillet and serve immediately.

-FAQ’s and Serving Suggestions for Sautéed Sea Bass:
+FAQ's and Serving Suggestions:

 This Chilean sea bass recipe can be replicated using several other white fish varieties, especially halibut or black cod (sablefish).
 But I’ve also tested this recipe using regular Atlantic cod and European sea bass, and both turned out beautifully.
 They don’t have the luxurious texture and richness that Chilean sea bass offers, but the light, flaky fish created a great platform for the crispy, buttery potato scales.